step-by-step-tutorial/springboot-tutorial/security-oauth2/README.md

 #### Request a Protected Resource

-Use token from last step.
+Assign the access token from the last step in front of Bearer.

 ```shell
 # Check health status